sreubenstone/The-Nestomir-Digital-Server/README.md

 - Improve file structure, refactor code, improve server performance
 - Create new features/functionality for The Nestomir Digital
 - See comments in src files for further direction

+Check out our [web platform](https://www.incubatedd.com/thenestomir) and [discord](https://discord.gg/thtjVaaq) forums to get inspiration on how to participate.